 Anyone who has traveled for business understands the additional strain that inevitably comes with it.
 It’s a race to catch up on emails and deadlines.
 And jet lag is always a nuisance.
 Unfortunately, a recent study suggests business traveler’s friction may have more serious consequences.
-This study found that business travelers, who travel for more than two weeks out of the month, may have more anxiety and sleeping problems.
+This study found that business travelers who travel for more than two weeks out of the month may have more anxiety and sleeping problems.
 They are also more likely to smoke, drink, and lead a sedentary lifestyle.
 This in turn could lead to associated chronic diseases.
-With emerging studies like this, it’s evident that travel does have an affect on your travelers.
-For their well being and your duty of care responsibility, it’s more important than ever to ensure that your travelers are happy and healthy.
+With emerging studies like this, it’s evident that travel does have an effect on your travelers.
+For their well-being and your duty of care responsibility, it’s more important than ever to ensure that your travelers are happy and healthy.

 Understanding business traveler’s hierarchy of needs to reduce traveler friction

 An interesting theory to understanding the strain on your business travelers, is thinking of traveler friction as a hierarchy of needs.
 From Scott Gillepsie, the idea is very similar to Maslow’s Hierarchy of Needs.
 The concept is simple.
 Business travelers cannot reach the increasing levels on the pyramid if their basic needs at the lower levels have not been met.
 Health and Safety are the base of the pyramid.
 First and foremost, your employees should feel safe while traveling.
 Such as having a hotel reservation and food stipends for their trip.
 The second level, Productivity, leads to Engagement.
 If they are safe and healthy, your employees can focus on their work and engage with others proactively.
 This leads to Impact at the top of the pyramid.
 Your business traveler can efficiently complete tasks, such as closing the account or resolving client issues.